Mohammad Ebadul Karim Bulbul

-Mohammad Ebadul Karim Bulbul (মোহাম্মদ এবাদুল করিম বুলবুল; born 27 December 1956) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Brahmanbaria-5.
-He is a Managing Director of Beacon Pharmaceuticals.
+Mohammad Ebadul Karim Bulbul (মোহাম্মদ এবাদুল করিম বুলবুল; born 27 December 1956) is a Bangladesh Awami League politician and former member of parliament from Brahmanbaria-5.
+He is a managing director of Beacon Pharmaceuticals.

 Early life

 Bulbul was born on 27 December 1956.
 He was born in Barail, Nabinagar Upazila, Brahmanbaria District.
 He studied up to a H.S.C degree.

 Career

-Bulbul was elected to parliament from Brahmanbaria-5 as a candidate of Awami League on 30 December 2018.
+Bulbul was elected to parliament from Brahmanbaria-5 as a candidate of the Awami League on 30 December 2018.
 He served as an advisor to Bangladesh Krishak League.

-Bulbul is the Managing Director of Beacon Pharmaceuticals.
-He contacted COVID-19 in May 2020 during the COVID-19 pandemic in Bangladesh.
+Bulbul is the managing director of Beacon Pharmaceuticals.
+He contracted COVID-19 in May 2020 during the COVID-19 pandemic in Bangladesh.

 On 26 April 2021, journalist Gauranga Debnath Apu was threatened by a mob outside his home who threatened to cut off his limbs.
 They said that no one would be allowed to reside in Brahmanbaria if they wrote against Bulbul.